uCOMmandIt/uci-docker-image-builder/readme.md

 ### Source

-So once you have your environment set you need to focus on the `src/` subdirectory
+So once you have your environment set you need to focus on the `src/` subdirectory in `/opt/myimage`

 ```
 src/